AUGUST 2-3

 14:03-14:10

-Introduction to the video on CEC accomplishments, by Jorge Daniel Taillant, CEC Executive Director
+Introduction and presentation of video on CEC’s accomplishments by Jorge Daniel Taillant, CEC Executive Director

 Dialogue with the Council on Indigenous and Urban Approaches to Climate Adaptation